In this article, we will build a simple microservice application using Docker and deploy it on a local Kubernetes cluster.

 You can check the log of the pod by using the command kubectl logs product-svc

-Accessing Pod locally
+Accessing Pod Locally

 to forward the Product service port 8080